-My primary interests are the theological debates and history of Arminianianism and Calvinism, metaethics, the moral arguments for God, the relationship between science and Christian theism, free-will, epistemology, and the problem of suffering and evil.
+My primary interests are the theological debates and history of Arminianianism and Calvinism, metaethics, religious ethics, normative ethics, the moral arguments for God, the relationship between science and Christian theism, free-will, epistemology, and the problem of suffering and evil.

 Some of my favourite recent philosophers (in no particular order) are:

-Paul Moser, Linda Zagzebski, Kevin Timpe, Russ Shaeffer-Landau, Alexander Pruss, Michael Rea, Gary Hatfield, John E. Hare, John Haldane, Jerry Walls, Paul Draper, Brian Leftow, Nicholas Wolterstorff, Alvin Plantinga, Keith Ward, Nancey Murphy, Richard Swinburne, John Cottingham, Peter S. Williams, Peter van Inwagen, Dean Zimmerman, Robert Adams, Robert Audi, C. Stephen Evans, Anthony Kenny, Robert Kane, Robert Koons, Michael Polanyi, Charles Taliaferro, and Eleonore Stump.
+Linda Zagzebski, Onora O’Neill, Kevin Timpe, Russ Shaeffer-Landau, Jerry Walls, Paul Draper, Alvin Plantinga, Keith Ward, Richard Swinburne, John Cottingham, Robert Audi, Anthony Kenny, Robert Kane, Robert Koons, Philippa Foot and Eleonore Stump.

 I am currently reading:

 ‘On What Matters’ by Derek Parfit